 DIS-PLAY is a virtual presence in the dimension of a web page that occurs temporarily as physical entity and communicator in public.
 It brings together artists with international backgrounds to bond and create digital content.
 DIS-PLAY focuses on the independent approach of artists, unifying their individual sights and specific awareness with heightened attention to an inner perspective; and subsequently present this merged image as an attitude towards the broader public.
-It can be seen as an online exhibition that challenges and re-considers traditional techniques of exhibiting, curating and creating art.
+It can be seen as an online exhibition, a gallery or a piece of art that challenges and re-considers traditional techniques of exhibiting, curating and creating art.

 Through its specific and flexible frame-up DIS-PLAY enables the re-exploration of a prospect as an action to visualize the subtle, the unseen and the unspoken while making it accessible through the overall used screens in urban scenery.
 Physical and virtual landscapes connect and create space for active thought and imagination.